dkkinyua/KenyanExternalDebtAnalysis/README.md

 The highest debt amount borrowed was in **2023** which is **42.91 billion KES**.

-## Technical or logical challenges you encountered
+## Technical or logical challenges encountered

 Some of the technical or logical challenges encountered include: